marwanS02/marwanS02/README.md

 Novel MRI Image Segmentation Technique for Brain Inflammatory Diseases (ULS, 2022)

 - **Exosuit for Hand Rotation and Grasping Based on End-Effector-Level Sensor System** *(Editorial Review – TUM MIRMI, 2025)*
-  A wearable robotic glove with real-time sensing and bidirectional control for teleoperation.
+  Developed a leader–follower wearable robot with embedded end-effector sensors to improve control accuracy in tendon-driven systems for teleoperation and rehabilitation.

 - **Detection of Multiple Sclerosis using Analog Integrated Neural Networks** *(Editorial Review – TUM MIBE, 2025)*
   Research on implementing MS detection fully in the analog domain with ultra-low-power neural circuits.